yuloh/blog/content/posts/making-laravel-scout-64x-faster.md

 The next release of [Laravel Scout](https://laravel.com/docs/5.8/scout) will be able to index your models ~64x faster [^1].
 You can see the pull request [here](https://github.com/laravel/scout/pull/360).

 This post provides some background on the change and explains why it makes such a huge difference.
-The technique is generally useful - you can probably find somewhere in your own code to put it to use.
+This is a technique I've used in my own Laravel applications to speed up problematic queries.
+Once you understand how it works I bet you will find a few queries in your own application to optimize.

 ## Background